According to Gallup research, only 12% workers say their company does a good job of onboarding.

 You’ll find that this clarification makes it far more likely people will respond and be more engaged while they’re doing so.

-Anonymity or Not?
+Anonymity or not?

 It’s your call whether you request participant names.